alex420999/CMLS-Project/README.md

 After being processed by SuperCollider, the audio signal returns to the DAW where it can be routed to a dedicated audio track.
 On this track, JUCE-powered audio effects are applied in series, adding a new expressive dimension to the sound.

-The main effects developed for POLIcalling are Chorus and Reverb, implemented entirely with JUCE to enrich the timbre with depth, movement, and spatiality—greatly expanding creative possibilities.
+The main effects developed for POLIcalling are Reverb and Chorus, implemented entirely with JUCE to enrich the timbre with depth, movement, and spatiality—greatly expanding creative possibilities.

 <div align="center">
   <img src="Images/Music Effects Interface picture.JPG" alt="JUCE interface for Chorus and Reverb effects" width="70%" />
 </div>

 ### a.
-Chorus

-- **Rate**
-  Defines the oscillation frequency of the LFO that modulates the delay time.
-Low rate settings produce slow, undulating modulations; high values yield fast, vibrato-like effects.

-- **Depth**
-  Determines how much the LFO deviates the delay time.
-Low depth yields subtle, natural chorus; higher depth produces wider pitch excursions and a more “liquid” character.

-- **CentreDelay**
-  Sets the base delay time around which the LFO applies modulation.
-Short centreDelay creates a bright, tight chorus; longer values make the effect more pronounced, approaching a modulated doubling.

-- **Feedback**
-  Controls how much of the processed signal is fed back into the chorus loop.
-Positive feedback reinforces the effect’s resonance; negative feedback introduces phase inversions, creating unique timbral interferences.

-- **MixChorus**
-  Balances the clean (dry) and processed (wet) signals.
-Low settings keep the chorus in the background; high settings bring the modulated effect to the forefront.

-### b.
 Reverb

 - **Size**
   Adjusts the overall decay time (RT60) by simulating different room sizes.
 Increasing size yields a longer decay tail, as in a large hall; reducing it shortens the tail, typical of smaller rooms.